What is a hybrid cloud?

 - Cost management.
 With a private cloud, organizations own and operate the data center infrastructure, which requires significant capital expense and fixed costs.
 Alternatively, public cloud resources and services are accounted as variable and operational expenses.
-Hybrid cloud users can choose to run workloads in whichever environment is more cost-effective.
+Hybrid cloud users can choose to run workloads in whichever environment is more secure, reliable and cost-effective.

 Other hybrid cloud advantages include consistency and support for greater standardization in IT management practices.

 Hybrid cloud architecture

 Establishing a hybrid cloud requires four main components:

 - At least one public infrastructure as a service platform, such as Amazon Web Services, Microsoft Azure or Google Cloud Platform.